benmiroglio/shield-study-embedded-webextension-hello-world-example/README.md

 `$ npm run watch`

 Now, anytime a file is changed and saved, node will repackage the add-on.
-You must reload the add-on as before, or by clicking the "Reload" under the add-on in *about:debugging*.
-Note that a hard re-load is recommended to clear local storage.
+You must reload the add-on as before, or by clicking the "reload" button under the add-on in *about:debugging*.
+Note that a hard reload is recommended to clear local storage.
 To do this, simply remove the add-on and reload as before.

 # Getting Data